CartoDB/cartodb/doc/api_methods.md

 map | Leaflet `L.Map` object.
 The map should be initialized before calling this function. layerSource | contains information about the layer.
 It can be specified in 2 ways options |
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> https | force https
+&#124;_ https | force https
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> refreshTime | if is set, the layer is refreshed each refreshTime milliseconds.
+&#124;_ refreshTime | if is set, the layer is refreshed each refreshTime milliseconds.
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> infowindow | set to false if you want to disable the infowindow (enabled by default).
+&#124;_ infowindow | set to false if you want to disable the infowindow (enabled by default).
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> tooltip | set to false if you want to disable the tooltip (enabled by default).
+&#124;_ tooltip | set to false if you want to disable the tooltip (enabled by default).
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> legends | if it's true legends are shown in the map.
+&#124;_ legends | if it's true legends are shown in the map.
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> time_slider | show time slider with torque layers (enabled by default)
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> layerIndex | when the visualization contains more than one layer this index allows you to select what layer is created.
+&#124;_ time_slider | show time slider with torque layers (enabled by default) &#124;_ layerIndex | when the visualization contains more than one layer this index allows you to select what layer is created.
 Take into account that `layerIndex == 0` is the base layer and that all the tiled layers (non animated ones) are merged into a single one.
 The default value for this option is 1 (usually tiled layers).
-<i class="Icon Icon--s5 Icon--cGrey Icon--mAlign Icon--indent"></i> filter | a string or array of strings to specify the type(s) of sublayers that will be rendered (eg: `['http', 'mapnik']`).
-All non-torque layers (http and mapnik) will be rendered if this option is not present.
-callback(_layer_) | if a function is specified, it will be invoked after the layer has been created.
+&#124;_ filter | a string or array of strings to specify the type(s) of sublayers that will be rendered (eg: `['http', 'mapnik']`).
+All non-torque layers (http and mapnik) will be rendered if this option is not present. callback(_layer_) | if a function is specified, it will be invoked after the layer has been created.
 The layer will be passed as an argument.

 #### Passing the url where the layer data is located